Buck is back with you now, and I thank you for staying with me through the break.

 If you're here, you can stay here.

-And by the way, the notion of being able to stay here in a legal status having been illegal, and that somehow is at the back of the line, as the Democrats like to say.
+And by the way, the notion of being able to stay here in a legal status having been illegal, and that somehow is at the back of the line, as the Democrats like to say, staying here is more than half the battle.

-Staying here's the whole point.
+Staying here is the whole point.

 If you can stay with no worry about your status, if you can stay and receive, I don't know, benefits, Obamacare benefits, other benefits.